By LAY HSUAN, LIM

 4. Share with us the people who came alongside you in this journey.

 When Rick and I first started running, no one wanted to run with us.
-Peter Wisnewski was the first person to reach out to us, and start running with us and talking with us, before and after the local races.
+Another runner, Peter Wisnewski was the first person to reach out to us, and start running with us and talking with us, before and after the local races.

 Rick and Peter used to have a friendly competition – whoever lost the race would have to pin the winner’s bib number in their bedroom until the next race.